home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 The Plugwise Smile(s) present in your network will be automatically detected via Zeroconf discovery and will be shown on the Integrations-page.
 To set up an integration, click the "CONFIGURATION" button on the discovered integration and you will be presented with a dialog requesting your Smile password.
 After you click submit, you will have the opportunity to select the area(s) where individual Smile appliances are located.

-PLEASE NOTE 1: the Unique ID(s) of the Plugwise integration(s) has(have) changed due to the introduction of automatic discovery.
-If you have already configured the Plugwise integration(s) via the "Integrations --> Plus-button"-method, you can ignore the newly discovered Plugwise integration(s).

-PLEASE NOTE 2: when you have an Anna and an Adam, make sure to only configure the Adam integration.
+PLEASE NOTE 1: when you have an Anna and an Adam, make sure to only configure the Adam integration.
 You can press IGNORE on the Anna integration to remove this integration.

-PLEASE NOTE 3: BE AWARE that ignoring one Plugwise integration also blocks any other Plugwise integration from future discovery.
+PLEASE NOTE 2: BE AWARE that ignoring one Plugwise integration also blocks any other Plugwise integration from future discovery.
 If you ever need to rediscover an existing Plugwise integration, make sure to first STOP IGNORING the Plugwise integration before you try rediscovery.

 Repeat the above procedure for each Smile gateway (i.e. if you have an Adam setup and a P1 DSMR you'll have to add two integrations).